-The minimum initial purchase by an investor is \$25,000.
+The minimum initial purchase by an investor is \$2,500.
 The Fund reserves the right to waive the investment minimum.
-The Fund's Class W Shares are offered for sale through its Distributor at NAV plus the applicable sales load.
-The price of Class W Shares during the Fund's continuous offering will fluctuate over time with the NAV of the Shares.
+The Fund's Class U Shares are offered for sale through its Distributor at NAV.
+While Class U Shares do not impose a front-end sales charge, if you purchase Class U Shares through certain financial firms, they may directly charge you transaction or other fees in such amount as they may determine.
+Please consult your financial firm for additional information.
+The price of Class U Shares during the Fund's continuous offering will fluctuate over time with the NAV of the Shares.